 Meet The Expert on Water Quality

-I’ve had the good fortune of knowing Dr. Roy M. Speiser, certified master water-quality specialist and Director of Research for CWR Environmental Products, for years.
+I’ve had the good fortune of knowing Dr. Roy M. Speiser, D.C., certified master water-quality specialist and Director of Research for CWR Environmental Products, for years.

 Let me introduce him to you.